-American Academy of Nurse Practitioners National Competency-Based Certification Examination: FNP's and Adult NP's who are graduates of an MSN program may take this exam.
-FNP's certified by the ANA Credentialing Center may apply to this testing board for reciprocity without examination.
+American Academy of Nurse Practitioners National Competency-Based Certification Examination: FNP's and Adult NP's who are graduates of an approved program may take these exams.
+FNP's certified by the American Nurses Credentialing Center may apply to this testing board for reciprocity without examination.
 For information contact: American Academy of Nurse Practitioners/Capitol Station, LBJ Building/ PO Box 12846/ Austin, TX 78711 (512) 442-4262